 - You will receive notification of the date and time for a MANDATORY Orientation.
 Failure to attend will cause you to forfeit your seat in the class.

-- Prior to starting clinical rotations, students will be required to provide the following to the Program Coordinator:
+- Prior to starting the PTA program, students will be required to provide the following to the Program Coordinator:

 A. Completed Student Health Record